-Election 2020: Labour takes a page out of National's book – promises RMA reform
+Election 2020: Labour follows National, promises RMA repeal to boost housing

 Labour is promising to repeal and replace the Resource Management Act (RMA) in a bid to bolster the supply of housing across the country.

-The policy is almost identical to National's – which in December last year promised to scrap the almost 30-year-old piece of legislation and start again.
+The policy is very similar to National's – which in December last year promised to scrap the almost 30-year-old piece of legislation and start again.

+And it's something Act has been pushing for over a number of years.

 Labour has also promised to continue building houses and make it easier for first-home buyers to get onto the property ladder.